spen0203/Sep8Tactable/README.md

 - Transition animations could be added to opening, closing and changing the selected post.

-- Used BootStrap instead of react-bootstrap, rarely used it so it wasn't a huge concern but could be improved.
+- Used react-bootstrap instead of bootstrap, rarely used it so it wasn't a huge concern but could be improved and used more.